 Dr. Nick Bruski

 Welcome!
-As the Chief Academic Officer at Montecito Union School, I broadly oversee Teaching and Learning.
+As the Principal at Montecito Union School, I broadly oversee Teaching and Learning.

 My primary work includes supporting teachers in every aspect of instruction by facilitating meetings and professional development, providing structures that allow for collaboration, observing teaching and providing feedback, and overall, ensuring that the work towards goals outlined in the Strategic Plan moves forward.
 We accomplish this in many ways.
 Behind the scenes, much is happening to solidify and expand upon professional development.
 The staff meets in grade levels weekly to develop common throughlines, activities and assessments.
 They analyze student work together and talk about their practice to become better teachers.The entire staff collaborates bi-monthly practicing thinking routines, developing common expectations, and attacking “big picture” issues in teaching and learning.The following structures are in place to support continued exploration and growth in these and other areas: